Skip to content

 Highest-paying cities for entry-level engineers

-Estimated entry-level engineer pay in the top-paying metros, vs the national median.
+entry-level engineer pay in the top-paying metros, mapped from the nearest tracked occupation, vs the national benchmark.

 Entry-Level Engineer salary by state